Lissy93/git-in/.github/CONTRIBUTING.md

 Keep in mind - I would ideally like to keep the resources list short, with only the best tools and websites listed, so if you're adding something ensure it meets this criteria, and provide justification.

+### Repos for First-Time Contributors

+There's a section on our website<sup>[here](https://www.git-in.to/find-projects)</sup>, and within the readme<sup>[here](https://github.com/Lissy93/git-into-open-source#finding-projects)</sup> that links to repositories that are welcoming to first-time contributors.

+If you know of a project that you think should be included here, you can add it by editing [`resources.yml`](https://github.com/Lissy93/git-into-open-source/blob/main/resources.yml), appending the repo to the `projects` section.

 ### Website

 We've also got a simple static site, that makes it easier to read some of the guides; it's hosted on GitHub Pages, at [lissy93.github.io/git-into-open-source](https://lissy93.github.io/git-into-open-source/)